Actor and Hollywood icon Kirk Douglas dies at 103

-Silver screen actor and Hollywood legend Kirk Douglas has died at the age of 103, according to his son actor Michael Douglas.
+WASHINGTON — Silver screen actor and Hollywood legend Kirk Douglas died Wednesday at the age of 103, according to his son actor Michael Douglas.

-In the statement, Michael Douglas said, “It is with tremendous sadness that my brothers and I announce that Kirk Douglas left us today at the age of 103.”
+In a statement posted on social media, Michael Douglas said, “It is with tremendous sadness that my brothers and I announce that Kirk Douglas left us today at the age of 103.”

-The actor is survived by his three sons Michael, Joel and Eric along with his wife of 65 years, Anne Buydens PEOPLE reports.
+The actor is survived by his wife of 65 years, Anne Buydens.

-In the statement, actor Michael Douglas wrote of his father, ““to me and my brothers Joel and Peter he was simply Dad, to Catherine, a wonderful father-in-law, to his grandchildren and great grandchild their loving grandfather, and to his wife Anne, a wonderful husband.”
+Michael Douglas wrote in a post to Facebook, "to me and my brothers Joel and Peter he was simply Dad, to Catherine, a wonderful father-in-law, to his grandchildren and great grandchild their loving grandfather, and to his wife Anne, a wonderful husband."

 The actor went on to say, “Kirk’s life was well lived, and he leaves a legacy in film that will endure for generations to come, and a history as a renowned philanthropist who worked to aid the public and bring peace to the planet,” Michael added.
 “Let me end with the words I told him on his last birthday and which will always remain true.
 Dad- I love you so much and I am so proud to be your son.”